Reading Time: 6 min.

 How to resolve MIDI issues?

 Message issues are more common.
-To troubleshoot them, start by checking the MIDI channels.
-Ensure that the channels are set to the same value for both the controller and receiving device.
-Then, check the required MIDI messages to confirm that they are being sent correctly.
+To troubleshoot, start by checking the MIDI channel.
+Ensure both the controller and receiving device are set to the same channel.
+Then, verify that the correct MIDI messages are being sent.

 Summary: